shivannis/xandr-docs-public/xandr-docs/articles/monetize/video-guidance.md

   upgrade to `Prebid.js` version 6.14.0 or higher, and define adUnit-level keywords accordingly.
-To ensure that the ad request is made properly for `Prebid.js s2s` (with PSP), pass adUnit-level keywords to Xandr by including the keywords object within the adUnit definition as shown in the following example:
+To ensure that the ad request is made properly for `Prebid.js s2s` (with PSP), pass adUnit-level keywords to Microsoft Advertising by including the keywords object within the adUnit definition as shown in the following example:

   ```